benders5e/benders5e/phb/backgrounds.md

 <div class="HBonly">\page</div>

 #### Feature: Meditation
-Air Nomads don't need to sleep.
+Air Acolytes don't need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that others do from 8 hours of sleep.

 #### Suggested Characteristics
 Use the tables for the hermit background in the Player's Handbook as the basis for your traits and motivations, modifying the entries when appropriate.

-When choosing your ideal, keep in mind that the Air Nomads are a peaceful people who eschew violence of all sorts and thus tend to a neutral or good alignment.
+When choosing your ideal, keep in mind that the Air Acolytes are a peaceful people who eschew violence of all sorts and thus tend to a neutral or good alignment.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 4 | BACKGROUNDS</div>